meifangchen/Moodeo/README.md

 # FoodManager
 Create a nutrient food recommendation system targeted for older adults.

+#Setup Environment
+-Start issue: if Metro Bundle can start on certain port in the localhost but still cannot build and send the link to the mobile phone.
+SOLUTION: enter "expo publish" and log in expo with username: meifang417@gmail.com and pass:pxxxxxxx (Link: https://forums.expo.io/t/tunnel-url-not-found-failed-back-to-lan-url/14380/5 )

+-Steps of starting application: npm start (or expo start) -> login expo via cell phone -> send link to cell phone in localhost:xxxxx, connection: Tunnel, under the same network environment (either both platforms are WIFI or Cellular)

 # Log:
 - 1/17/2019
 Read research papers regarding how to build a recommendation system.